-PSYC 341 - Psychology of Exceptional Children and Adolescents exceptionalities that are encountered in classroom settings.
+This course provides an overview of the major intellectual, academic, emotional, behavioural, sensory and physical exceptionalities that are encountered in classroom settings.
 Course participants will learn about the challenges and joys these exceptionalities pose for teaching and learning.
 Students will also examine such topics as the identification and diagnosis of these exceptionalities and the preparation of appropriate Individualized Educational Programs (I.E.P.'s).
 Through the seminar component, participants will become familiar with exceptional children and/or adolescents through credited volunteer activities.

-TBA 3(3-0-1)
+PSYC 351 - Childhood and Adolescence Every Year, Fall 3(3-0-0)